smartkgplus/smartkgplus/smartKG+-2023/smartKG+.Client/README.md

-# WiseKG-client
+# smartKGplus-client
-A multi-threaded WiseKG client written in Java 8.
+A multi-threaded smartKGplus client written in Java 8.

 ## Build
 Execute the following command to create a JAR file: